 As Kathleen Colduvell RN, B.S. in nursing and B.A., notes in Nurse.org, "Twelve-hour shifts generally turn into 13- or 14-hour shifts.
 Forget dinner plans or the gym.
 In fact, on any workday, nothing else gets accomplished.
 Yes, the hours are long, but it's the work that's exhausting.
 The constant on-the-go mindset, the mental preparation for any scenario, the endless multitasking, and the lack of even a minute of personal time all take their toll."

-But 12-hour shifts aren't going anywhere, and most nurses agree with the chemical plant workers and wouldn't want them to anyhow.
-So you're left with the option of controlling the negatives to fully enjoy all those positives.
+But 12-hour shifts aren’t going anywhere, and most nurses wouldn’t want them to anyhow.
+So you’re left with the option of controlling the negatives to fully enjoy all those positives.
 Experts who work with nurses or are nurses themselves have this advice for their fellow long-shift workers:

 Plan like you work 12 hours.
 Combatting the detriment of 12-hour shifts leaves little room for being in denial.
 You can’t just wish away the potential for exhaustion and the other health drawbacks and proceed to eat, sleep, party and interact with your family members as if you only work eight hours at a time.
 In fact, Caruso’s study highlighted this conclusion: “The key strategy to reduce these risks is making sleep a priority in the employer’s systems for organizing work and in the nurse’s personal life.”